 There’s one thing all of these causes of collagen side effects have in common.
 They’re all things you can take steps to avoid.

-Collagen powder side effects are the last thing you want to worry about, so choose your collagen powder carefully.
+Collagen powder side effects are the last thing you want to worry about, so choose your collagen supplement carefully.
 You’ll also want to make sure you’re taking the collagen correctly so your body can get all the benefits with none of the unpleasant side effects.

 Adjust your routine